garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 #model.best<-load_model_hdf5("/home/nacho/Drugs/BestModelNN.h5")
 {% endhighlight %}

-Now we are ready to find new protease-inhibitors among large libraries. {: style="text-align: justify"}
+Now we are ready to find new protease-inhibitors among large libraries.
-Since the next chunk of code contains a big <codewhile</code> loop that I don't want to cut, I will explain how it works here:
 {: style="text-align: justify"}
+Since the next chunk of code contains a big <code>while</code> loop that I don't want to cut, I will explain how it works here:
+{: style="text-align: justify"}

 First, we define the folder in which the SMILES are.
 Next, we check that the files containing the SMILES have not been processed yet.
 This part is very useful because it allows you to add more files to the folder while the script is running so it keeps going iterating over the new files.
-Then, in order to avoid running of memory when we process the SMILES, we load them in batches of 10000.
+Then, in order to avoid running out of memory when we process the SMILES, we load them in batches of 10000.
 To be able to normalize the data in the test set we need to use an additional function.
 This is because of the way the normalization step is done:
 {: style="text-align: justify"}